 If the offeror offers consideration in the form of shares in the offeror company, the offeror company is to be described in a manner that enables shareholders of the offeree company to make a well-informed decision regarding the offer.
-Articles 1.4f, 1.5 first paragraph e and 1.7 of the EU Prospectus Regulation stipulate that the offer document is to contain the information regarding the offeror required by the European\Commission Delegated Regulation (EU) 2021/528.
+If the offeror applies the prospectus exemption in articles 1.4 f) and 1.5 first paragraph e of the EU Prospectus Regulation, it follows from these rules that the offer document is to contain the information regarding the offeror required by the European Commission Delegated Regulation (EU) 2021/528.
+If the offeror applies instead the prospectus exemption in Article 1.4 da) of the Prospectus Regulation (see also Article 1.5, first paragraph, point a)), it follows from Article 1.4 da)iii) of the Prospectus Regulation that the offeror must prepare a document containing the information specified in Annex IX to the Prospectus Regulation.
+That document may be attached to the offer document.